 Training professionals recommend companies share videos like these to new employees not just at the start of the employment, but over time.
 Incremental and repeated teaching sessions have been shown to improve knowledge retention rates significantly.

-Sales strategy discussions.
+5. Coach new hires on sales strategy discussions.
 Some of your new hires won’t just be new to the company—they’ll be new to sales, too.
 And even for veteran salespeople, your approach to working with leads, prospects, and customers may be different from previous employers’.